The regulations were drawn up in compliance with the guidelines introduced in the trail manifesto (Morfasso’08).

 Race bibs are given individually to each runner upon presentation of valid photo identification.
 The race number must be worn on the chest or abdomen and must be visible in its entirety for the duration of the race.
 The race bib must be positioned above all clothing and must not be attached to a backpack.

-– the chip will be given along with the race bib
+– the chip and the gps will be given along with the race bib

 – failure to use or incorrect use of the chip will result in absence in ranking and timing.
 NO CHIP NO TIME